strblr/pegase/README.md

 ### Using TypeScript

 Pegase was coded in TypeScript and ships with its own type declarations.
 The types of *all* entities, from semantic actions to failure objects, result objects, directives, plugins, etc. can directly be imported from `pegase`.
-For a list of all available types, please refer to the [`types.ts` file](#https://github.com/ostrebler/pegase/blob/master/src/types.ts).
+For a list of all available types, please refer to [API > TypeScript types](#typescript-types).
 Furthermore, the `peg` tag accepts two optional generics: the first one types the *value* of the resulting parser, the second types the context option.

 ```ts
 import peg, { $context, $raw, $fail } from "pegase";